WestGermanGenomeCenter/pacbio_variants/README.md

 - make sure you are in an interactive terminal session inside a screen / tmux or similar
 - bash runPipeline_local.sh for local installment on single-server setups,
 - bash runPipeline.sh on HPC
-- non-hpc users need to edit the command line deepvariant in rules/snakefile.smk: the rule is currently only working on the HPC, not on other hardware.
-Please adjust.
+- non-hpc users need to edit the config.yaml and enable deepvariant and disable hpc in the config.yaml:
+use_deepvariant_hpc: True <- only set this to True on HPC HILBERT

 # DAG
 This DAG was made:
 - with snakemake --rulegraph option
 - demultiplexing disabled through config.yaml setting
+- cpg-tools disabled through config.yaml setting
 - deepvariant enabled through config.yaml setting
 - kraken enabled through config.yaml setting